janscience/TeeRec/README.md

 ## Libraries

-The features provided by TeeRec are provided by many C++ classes, defined in the following libraries:
+The features provided by TeeRec are provided by many C++ classes, defined in the following libraries.
+You can include them all at once via the `TeeRec.h` header.

 ### Data acquisition